Skip to main content

 Human Dermal Fibroblasts

-Human dermal fibroblasts are isolated from individual or pooled, neonatal foreskin or patient skin biopsies.
-Cells are provided at a low passage number in either culture medium or frozen ampoules.
+Human dermal fibroblasts are isolated from individual or pooled, neonatal foreskin and adult non-diseased and diseased tissue.
+Cells are provided at a low passage number in either culture medium or frozen vials.

 Human Melanocytes